 “If that is true, then why didn’t you report it?”

-“Because your one of them aren’t you?
+“Because you are one of them aren’t you?
 One of those sorority girls.”
 Kendal shakes his head.
 “Look, I really like you and everything, but I’m not really into the whole Greek thing.
 It’s not my scene.”

 I frown and look at him disgusted.
 “It’s not my scene either.”